MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/monitor-openai-reference.md

 - Time to Response
 - Time Between Tokens

-You can also monitor Content Safety metrics that are used by other Cognitive Services.
+You can also monitor Content Safety metrics that are used by other Azure AI services.
 - Blocked Volume
 - Harmful Volume Detected
 - Potential Abusive User Count